-FIX: Remove your fuel cap and start your lawn mower, allow to run.
+FIX: Remove your fuel cap and start your lawn mower, allow it to run.
 If your Cub Cadet no longer dies, this can be your problem.
 Be careful to not let any dirt or debris enter your fuel system when testing your mower without the fuel cap.

 Replace the fuel cap.
-If your lawn mower shuts off after running a while, the fault can be with your fuel cap.
+If your lawn mower shuts off after running for a while, the fault can be with your fuel cap.
 You can try to see if you can clean the cap to allow it to vent.
 If you cannot, you need to replace the gas cap.

 Air Circulation Problem in Your Cub Cadet Mower

 Cub Cadet Has a Plugged Lawn Mower Air Filter